 6. African bird pepper

 African bird pepper or chilli is scientifically known as Akweley Waabiin in Ga and Misewain in Twi.
-It can also be called Piri-piri, Malagueta pepper, or African Devil.
-The taste of this chilli is very hot and is suitable for spicy foods.
+It can also be called Piri-Piri, Malagueta pepper, or African Devil.
+The taste of this chilli is very hot and is suitable for spicy foods for lunch or dinner.

 Medicinally, African black pepper is used for enemas.
-It reduces blood pressure, helps in the digestion of foods by stimulating peristalsis, breaks up phlegm, and eases stomach upsets.
+It reduces blood pressure, helps digestion of foods by stimulating peristalsis, breaks up phlegm, and eases stomach upsets.

 7. Guinea pepper

 Also called Grains of Paradise, alligator pepper, and Melegueta pepper, guinea pepper is known as Efom Wisain or Efom Wisa in Twi, Wire Tsuruin in Ga, and Essa in Nzema.
-The spice has a characteristic pungent flavour, and medicinally, it is used for its anti-microbial and aphrodisiac properties.
+The spice has a savoury flavour, and medicinally, it is used for its anti-microbial and aphrodisiac properties.

 8. African nutmeg

-African nutmeg or Calabash nutmeg is known as Wedie Abain and Awerewain in Twi.
+What are the 12 spices most used in Ghana?
+The African nutmeg or Calabash nutmeg is one of the most commonly used spices in the country.
+It is also known as Wedie Abain and Awerewain in Twi.
 It can reverse liver toxicity induced by high cholesterol diets and exerts a hypercholesterolaemic effect.

 9. Turkey berry

 Turkey berry is known as Abeduruin or Kwahu Nsosuain in Twi.
-It is also known as wild eggplant or prickly nightshade.
+The bitter spice is also known as wild eggplant or prickly nightshade.
 Its other local names are Kwanwu nsosuaa, Kantɔsi, and Abeduru.
-The leaves of turkey berry are rich in iron and vitamin C, making it suitable for pregnant women.
+The leaves of the turkey berry are rich in iron and vitamin C, making them suitable for pregnant women.

 10. African locust bean

 African locust bean is known as Dawadawa in Twi.
-The spice contains the minerals riboflavin and thiamine.
-Also, it helps to promote good sight and rids off hypertension and disease conditions like stroke and diabetes.
+The spice has a sweet, sour taste and contains riboflavin and thiamine minerals.
+Additionally, it helps to promote good sight and rids off hypertension and disease conditions like stroke and diabetes.

-Dried or smoked fish such as prawns or crayfish are ground into a powder and used as a seasoning in spinach stew.
-The result is commonly known as Nkontomire, or a beans stew locally known as Aboboi.
+Dried or smoked fish such as prawns or crayfish are ground into a powder and used as a savoury seasoning in spinach stew.
+The result is known as Nkontomire or a bean stew locally known as Aboboi.

 Potash, otherwise called Potassium Carbonate (K2CO3), is locally known as Kanwu or Kaawe.
-Besides its chemical use in industries, it is used in preparing Waakye, which is a mush of rice with beans.
-The local spice is also a salt substitute and serves as a food thickener and tenderizer.
+Besides its chemical use in industries, it is used in preparing Waakye, a mush of rice with beans.
+The local spice is also a salt substitute due to its salty taste.
+It serves as a food thickener and tenderizer.
 You may also use food-grade quality potash to increase the pH of wine.

 14. Waakye leaves